jax-ml/jax/docs/autodidax.md

 computations into a jaxpr.
 This is our second way to build jaxprs.
-But where `make_jaxpr` and its underlying `JaxprTrace`/`JaxprTracer` interpreters aim to stage out every primitive bind, this second approach stages out only those primitive binds with a data dependence on tagent inputs.
+But where `make_jaxpr` and its underlying `JaxprTrace`/`JaxprTracer` interpreters aim to stage out every primitive bind, this second approach stages out only those primitive binds with a data dependence on tangent inputs.

 First, some utilities: